 Frequently Asked Questions

-No. City West Water will need to assess your proposed plans to ensure they comply with the Build over Easement guidelines.
+No. Greater Western Water will need to assess your proposed plans to ensure they comply with the Build over Easement guidelines.
 Amendments to your plans may be required.
 An approval will only be issued once all our requirements have been met.

 An encumbrance will be recorded on the property, informing any future owner of the property of the existence of the build over easement agreement/approval.

 How can I find out information such as location, depth, size and grade of sewer mains and property connections?